si-medbif/jupyter/README.md

 If you haven not installed singularity, do that with [these instructions](https://www.sylabs.io/guides/3.0/user-guide/quick_start.html).

 ## Google Cloud Credentials
 A key file (something.json) is required for building this container.
-Please see [Google API instructions](https://cloud.google.com/docs/authentication/getting-started) for more details.
-NOTE: 'role/storage.admin' for accessing google bucket.
+Please see [Google API instructions](https://cloud.google.com/docs/authentication/getting-started) for more details. <ub>NOTE:</ub> --role 'role/storage.admin' for accessing google bucket.

 ## Building a container